lylewinton/VUANDS100/README.md

 * *INSTALL.txt*
     * Instructions for getting your own image started on the NeCTAR cloud.

-* *Service Manual - generic.docx*
+* *OPERATOR GUIDE.docx*
     * An operational process you might implement in the collection, review, upload of records to RDA.

+* *TECH BUILD GUIDE.docx*
+    * A more detailed guide on how the base NeCTAR cloud image was built.  (not recommended for beginners)

 This system depends on an installation of WordPress (3.4) and the plugin Formidable Pro (1.06).
-The install instructions depend on access to the [Australian NeCTAR research cloud](https://dashboard.rc.nectar.org.au/) where a public base image is available.
+The installation depend on access to the
+[Australian NeCTAR research cloud](https://dashboard.rc.nectar.org.au/) where a public base image is available.